 On the second floor, tourists can see the evolution of typical firefighters’ equipment over time and visit the State of Wisconsin Police and the great Fire Hall of Fame installation.

 The museum can be toured in at least 45 minutes by each tourist.
-The hose tower is a must-see for visitors, as is the Police Hall of Fame; the Old Firehouse & Police Museum has so many fascinating historical tales to tell.
+The hose tower is a must-see for visitors, as is the Police Hall of Fame; the Old Firehouse & Police Museum has many fascinating historical tales.

 S S Meteor Maritime Museum